aish-w/Javascript/README.md

 # Javascript
-Learning javascript from basic to advance
+Learning javascript from basic to advance.